bbc/tams/docs/appnotes/0016-authorisation-in-tams-workflows.md

 ### Fine-grained authorisation and webhook events

+Implementations must evaluate permissions against webhook events themselves as well as the API's HTTP endpoints.
-A basic implementation may enumerate Flows and Sources a user has access to when creating/updating the webhook.
+A basic implementation may enumerate Flows and Sources a user has access to when creating/updating the webhook and use this to filter events.
 This approach is strongly discouraged as permissions may change over time.
 It is recommended that implementations asses permissions on a per-event basis.
 Implementations may use `auth_classes` tags in Flow/Source updated events to maintain a cache of Flow/Sources a webhook has read permissions for.